 Puzzle boxes are gimmick boxes made with the Japanese kumiki (linked wood) technique.
 Puzzle boxes have a mechanism where they can be opened by sliding the faces in a specific order.
 Only people who know the sliding procedure can open them.
 They have a similar appeal to treasure boxes.

 The procedure to open a puzzle box consists of at least of four steps.
 Some puzzle boxes need up to over 1,000 steps.
 Even one mistake will prevent you from opening the box.

 Also, puzzle boxes are assembled without using any nails or glue.
 Craftsmanship is exercised to add concavities and convexities to pieces of wood, allowing smooth sliding, and beautiful assembly into a box shape.
 For the advanced technique, elaborateness, as well as the uniqueness of concept, puzzle boxes are also popular among foreigners.

-High-performance treasure box!
-Let's open a puzzle box
+A High-performance treasure box!
+How to open a puzzle box

 Now, I will introduce how to open a 4-step puzzle box